antoniolarosa/SalesTaxesProblem/README.md

 - What is I want to insert a new tax?
 	a) add a new section in appsettings.json/taxes
 	b) update the TaxSettings class
-	c) Create a new class thta inherit from TaxRule
+	c) Create a new class that inherit from TaxRule
+	d) If necessary, create a new concrete decorator

 The only class that we open is TaxSettings.
 We don't touch the tax calculator engine.
 We just create new classes.
-With this organization I'm following the open/close principle.
+With this organization I'm following the **open/close principle**.
-My software is close for modification and open for extension.

-I can test with decorator